Ei-0/soc-case-studies/case-studies/case-02-insider-data-access.md

 Subsequent activity showed that copies of the accessed data were staged within an internal shared directory, a location not typically used for official data processing or archival purposes.

+## Analysis

+The observed activity did not align with typical administrative tasks.
+While IT administrators have broad access, the pattern of repeated access across multiple sensitive financial and HR files lacked a clear operational justification.

+The access behavior was characterized by:
+- Repeated file access without modification
+- Targeting of multiple sensitive departments
+- Gradual accumulation of data over several days
+- Staging of files in a non-standard internal directory

+This pattern suggested intentional data collection rather than accidental access or routine troubleshooting.
+The absence of immediate external data transfer indicated a cautious approach, potentially aimed at avoiding detection before removal of the data.

+At this stage, the activity was assessed as a high-risk insider threat scenario requiring careful escalation rather than direct confrontation.